Ratimon/solid-grinder/README.md

 For simplicity, we use the UniswapV2's router as mentioned in [Benchmarks](#benchmarks) as an example.

-1. Build the cli binary
+1. Build the binary for CLI

 ```sh
 cargo build